-- Support groups do not cost much to run advertising for the group and maybe some refreshments are all you will probably need to pay for.
-Another cost might be meeting space, but you can usually get someone to donate it or find a place in a community or health centre.
-Transportation costs for people to attend the group might be an issue that needs to be taken into consideration when deciding to run a support group as this can be a barrier for people to attend. - When someone does not know many or any other people going through the same thing, he/she can feel isolated and stigmatized.
+- When someone does not know many or any other people going through the same thing, he/she can feel isolated and stigmatized.
 Support groups help people with a problem or illness feel less alone and more understood. - Support groups empower people to work to solve their own problems. - Members act as role models to each other.
 Seeing others contending with the same adversity and making progress in their lives is inspiring and encouraging. - A support group is a safe place for someone who needs to talk about personal issues, experiences, struggles and thoughts.
-Talking to others in support groups reduces anxiety, improves self-esteem and improves members' sense of well-being overall. - Among people experiencing similar problems, there is a unique emotional identification that is different from the type of support provided by professionals. - Talking to a counsellor or doctor can be very intimidating for some people, because those relationships tend to place more power with the professional.
+Talking to others in support groups reduces anxiety, improves self-esteem and improves members' sense of well-being overall. - Among people experiencing similar problems, there is a unique emotional identification that is different from the type of support provided by professionals. - Talking to a counsellor or doctor can be very intimidating for some, because those relationships place more power with the professional.
 In a support group, members are equals.
 This can make people feel much more comfortable opening up about their problems.